Investigations of Charge Collection and Signal Timing in a multi-pixel Silicon Drift Detector: Introduction

 The Karlsruhe Tritium Neutrino experiment~(KATRIN) is designed to measure the effective electron antineutrino mass using the kinematics of the tritium~$\upbeta$-decay with a final sensitivity of better than~\SI{0.3}{\eV / c^{2}}~(\SI{90}{\%}~C.L.) after a total measurement time of~\SI{1000}{\days}~\cite{Aker2021}.
 After the completion of the neutrino mass measurements in~2025, the experimental apparatus will be modified to enable the search for sterile neutrinos in the~\si{\keV}-mass range with a targeted sensitivity at the parts-per-million~(ppm) level~(i.\,e.\ $\sin^{2}{\Theta} < 10^{-6}$~\cite{Mertens2019}) including systematic uncertainties to improve existing laboratory limits by several orders of magnitude~\cite{Hiddemann1995, Holzschuh1999, Kraus2013, Belesev2013, Abdurashitov2017}.
 While the imprint of the neutrino mass is a distortion near the kinematic endpoint of the tritium spectrum at~$E_{0} = \SI{18.6}{\keV}$, the sterile neutrino would manifest itself as a spectral distortion with a kink-like signature at an energy~$E_{0} - m_{4} \si{c^{2}}$.
 As this feature could be located anywhere in the energy spectrum, the measurement range is extended from the endpoint region to the entire spectrum.
-A differential measurement of the $\upbeta$-spectrum is planned in which the energy of each electron is determined by the detector~\cite{Mertens2019}.
-This measurement mode requires to set the filter voltage to much smaller values compared to the current settings used in~KATRIN leading to an increase of transmitted electrons by up to 12~orders of magnitude~\cite{Mertens2015}.
-Since the current focal plane detector is not designed to handle the high count rates involved~\cite{KATRIN2005, Aker2021}, a novel detector system is required.
+This extension is achieved by lowering the retarding potential of the~KATRIN main spectrometer which utilizes the magnetic adiabatic collimation with electrostatic~(MAC-E) filter principle~\cite{Lobashev1985, Picard1992, Beamson1980}.
+Only electrons with sufficient energy to overcome this potential are capable of reaching the detector.
+By reducing the voltage applied to the main spectrometer, the number of transmitted electrons will increase by up to 12 orders of magnitude~\cite{Mertens2015}.
+While in the current~KATRIN measurement mode an integral tritium spectrum is obtained by measuring the count rate of the $\upbeta$-electrons as a function of the retarding potential, a differential measurement of the $\upbeta$-spectrum is planned in which the energy of each electron is determined by the detector~\cite{Mertens2019}.
+Since the current focal-plane detector system~\cite{Amsbaugh2015} of~KATRIN is not designed to handle the high count rates involved~\cite{KATRIN2005, Aker2021}, a novel detector system is required.
 In an optimized setting~\cite{Mertens2019}, where the~KATRIN tritium source is operated at~\SI{1}{\%} of its nominal density, the detector needs to be capable of handling the high count rates of up to~\SI[print-zero-exponent=true, print-unity-mantissa=false, exponent-mode=scientific]{1e{8}}{counts\ per\ second~(\cps)} of the strong tritium source.
 In addition, to resolve the spectral distortion the detector system needs an excellent energy resolution of~\SI{300}{\eV} full width at half maximum~(FWHM) at~\SI{20}{\keV}.
 These requirements are fulfilled by the TRISTAN detector and readout system currently being developed~\cite{Mertens2020, Siegmann2024}.
 The TRISTAN detector is based on the Silicon Drift Detector~(SDD) technology~\cite{Gatti1984a, Gatti1984b, Rehak1985}, which features a very low anode capacitance and therefore allows for high-precision electron spectroscopy at high rates~\cite{Lechner2001}.